 Use Code 7 in box 7 for reporting military pensions or survivor benefit annuities.
-Use Code 4 for reporting death benefits paid to a survivor beneficiary on a separate Form 1099-R. Do not combine with any other
+Use Code 4 for reporting CAUTION death benefits paid to a survivor beneficiary on a separate Form 1099-R. Do not combine with any other codes.

 Governmental section 457(b) plans.
 Report on Form 1099-R, not Form W-2, income tax withholding and distributions from a section 457(b) plan maintained by a state or local government employer.
 Distributions from a governmental section 457(b) plan to a participant or beneficiary include all amounts that are paid from the plan.
-For more information, see Notice 2003-20 on page 894 of Internal Revenue Bulletin 2003-19, at IRS.gov/pub/irs-irbs/ irb03-19.pdf.
+For more information, see Notice 2003-20 on page 894 of Internal Revenue Bulletin (IRB) 2003-19 at IRS.gov/pub/irsirbs/irb03-19.pdf.
 Also, see Governmental section 457(b) plan distributions, later, for information on distribution codes.

 Nonqualified plans.
 Report any reportable distributions from commercial annuities.
 Report distributions to employee plan participants from section 409A nonqualified deferred compensation plans and eligible nongovernmental section 457(b) plans on Form W-2, not on Form 1099-R; for nonemployees, these payments are reportable on Form 1099-NEC.
 Report distributions to beneficiaries of deceased plan participants on Form 1099-MISC.
-See the Instructions for Forms 1099-MISC and 1099-NEC for more information.
+For more information, see the Instructions for Forms 1099-MISC and 1099-NEC at IRS.gov/pub/irs-pdf/i1099mec.pdf.